doncatnip/kanone/README.md

 *Notes*:

-- You could also use a Schema instead of ForEach, it just have to return a list when used with *varargs or a dict when used with **kwargs
+* You could also use a Schema instead of ForEach, it just have to return a list when used with *varargs or a dict when used with **kwargs
-- The order does not matter in the root Schema, as the function will be inspected to convert any input *args, **kwargs into a dict.
+* The order does not matter in the root Schema, as the function will be inspected to convert any input *args, **kwargs into a dict.
-- Use `skip` to exclude an argument from being validated. *varargs and **kwargs can also be skipped.
+* Use `skip` to exclude an argument from being validated. *varargs and **kwargs can also be skipped.
-- Use `onInvalid` to specify an error callback.
+* Use `onInvalid` to specify an error callback.
 The signature of the error function is ( context, error ).
 It should raise an error or return a value.

+Test that function:

     >>> someFunc( 'skipped', someInt=1 )
     'bob'